SGPracing/F1_History_Dashboard/README.md

 ### 4. Exporting DataFrames ###
 All dataframes were exported to a SQL database in PostgreSQL. <br/>
-Dotenv was used to mask user and password.<br/>
+The dotenv library was used to mask user and password.<br/>

 ## SQL ##